 What makes a dog man’s best friend is how well they seem to understand us.
 But do we always understand them?
 Dogs communicate with us all the time but without words or conversation.
-Instead, they use body language, facial expressions and some vocalisations to let us know what they feel and think.
+Instead they use body language, facial expressions and some vocalizations to let us know what they feel and think.
 Being able to pick up on these signals will ultimately improve your relationship.
-The first step in improving dog to people communication is to make sure your puppy receives appropriate and adequate socialisation in the proper manner and at the proper time.
+The first step in improving dog to people communication is to make sure your puppy receives appropriate and adequate socialization in the proper manner and at the proper time.

 Dogs are social animals that often live in groups and evolved a nuanced but effective method of non-verbal communication with each other to create a harmonious group.
 To make living together more effective, dogs remember and learn about each group member and work to avoid conflicts by being predictable and following the canine social rules.